-Tsai Davis, 18, has been charged with first-degree murder in the shooting death of 35-year-old Dexter Threadgill.
-Both men are Pennsauken residents.
+Tsai Davis and George Cruz, both 18, have been charged with first-degree murder in the shooting death of 35-year-old Dexter Threadgill.
+All three men are Pennsauken residents.

-Pennsauken Police have made an arrest in the September 16 shooting death of township resident Dexter Threadgill.
+Pennsauken Police have made a second arrest in the September 16 shooting death of township resident Dexter Threadgill.

-Tsai Davis, 18, of Pennsauken, is charged with first-degree murder, second-degree unlawful possession of a weapon, and second-degree possession of a weapon for an unlawful purpose.
+On October 16, 18-year-old Pennsauken resident Tsai Davis was charged with first-degree murder, second-degree unlawful possession of a weapon, and second-degree possession of a weapon for an unlawful purpose.

 Around 5 p.m.
 September 16, officers responded to a report of a shooting in the 4700 block of Westfield Avenue in Pennsauken.
 They discovered Threadgill outside a grocery store there, suffering from multiple gunshot wounds.
 He later succumbed to his injuries.

-Surveillance footage of the incident allegedly identified Davis as the shooter, according to the Camden County Prosecutor’s Office.
+Surveillance footage of the incident allegedly identified Davis as the shooter and Cruz as his accomplice, according to the Camden County Prosecutor’s Office.

 He was arrested October 15 by the U.S. Marshals Fugitive Task Force – Camden Division, with the support of the Lower Camden County Regional Special Response Team, the Pine Hill Police Department, and Merchantville Police Department, all of which assisted in the investigation.